pjlast/fsocaml/README.md

 - Create the required database migrations
 - Add the models
 - Create routes to register, sign in, and sign out
-- Hook it all up and round it off
+- Add middleware and render conditionally

 ### Add the register and login views